How to structure your site architecture for SEO

 • CMS implications: how common CMS platforms influence URL structure, taxonomy, and scalability.

-Choose a CMS that supports custom taxonomies, clean URL control, and template standardisation.
-Be mindful of auto-generated category or tag archives that can create thin pages unless managed.
+Choose a CMS that supports custom taxonomies, clean URL control, reusable templates, and editorial governance.
+Watch for auto-generated category, tag, author, or date archives that can create thin pages if they are not configured properly.

 • Server and hosting factors: response times, CDNs, and caching strategies that support SEO.